-The Behavior Analyst Certification Board, Inc. has approved the following course sequence as meeting the course work requirements for eligibility to take the Board Certified Behavior analyst Examination.
-Applicants will have to meet additional requirements to qualify.
-In addition to the course sequence and passing the national exam, successful completion of a 1600 clock hour supervised internship is required.
+The Behavior Analyst Certification Board has approved the course sequence as meeting the coursework requirement for eligibility to take the Board Certified Behavior Analyst examination.
+In addition to the course sequence, the candidate must complete 1500 hours of supervised field experience.
+Field experience hours may be collected under a BCBA as soon as the candidate begins the coursework.